davewalker5/MusicCatalogue/README.md

 ### Equipment Types

 - To view a list of equipment types in the database, click on the "Equipment > Equipment Types" menu item
-- A page listing the equpiment types in the database is displayed:
+- A page listing the equipment types in the database is displayed:

 <img src="diagrams/equipment-types-list.png" alt="Equipment Types List" width="600">